uoftcprg/pokerkit/docs/simulation.rst

 :meth:`pokerkit.state.State.get_up_hand`             Evaluated open/up hand of a player for a hand type.
 :meth:`pokerkit.state.State.get_up_hands`            Evaluated open/up hand of a player for all hand types.
 :meth:`pokerkit.state.State.can_win_now`             Whether or not a player may be able to win a portion of the pots (i.e. no shown hand can prevent the player from winning a portion of the pot(s)).
-:meth:`pokerkit.state.State.get_dealable_cards`      Cards that are recommended to be dealt from (handles deck replenishing if out of cards in deck).
+:meth:`pokerkit.state.State.get_dealable_cards`      Cards that are recommended to be dealt from (handles deck replenishing if the deck is/will be out of cards).
 :attr:`pokerkit.state.State.reserved_cards`          Cards that are tapped into when replenishing an emptied deck.
 :attr:`pokerkit.state.State.cards_in_play`           Cards that are in play (i.e. visible to at least one active player).
 :attr:`pokerkit.state.State.cards_not_in_play`       Cards that are not in play (i.e. not visible to any active player).